 Financial aid shown on the invoice has been applied against the account balance.
-Any outstanding documentation not received by October 31, 2011 will result in the cancellation of awarded financial aid and an adjustment to the account balance.
+Any outstanding documentation not received by October 26, 2013 (Fall semester) or March 13, 2014 (Spring semester) will result in the cancelation of awarded financial aid and an adjustment to the account balance.